ArtArtArtArt/KMSVault/1EvergreenNotes/How to organize your notes.md

 # Inbox names
 - 0WrittingInbox - should have idea in
 - 1EvergreenNotes - notes that I want to expand.
 Most of random note picking comes from this folder.
 Try adding as many links as possible. ( What should I do with problems that are similar?
 How to detect it? - Using extensive tag system and always add tags you will be able to detect just by looking at the graph that some topics might be merged)
-- 2Outlines - outlines which connect some evergreen notes.
-Should be reviewed too.
-If I notice that two evergreen notes come together or may be part of one outline - then create it.
+- 2MOCs - Map of Content.
+They should gather evergreen notes and other MOCs.
+They should at the end of the day be connected to the HOME page.
+- 3Research - folder for some researches (MAY NOT BE USED ANYMORE)
- - *SPECIFIC PROJECT FOLDER* - when some group of evernotes is gathered in a project with one idea I can manifest it.
+ - *SPECIFIC PROJECT FOLDER* - when some group of evergreennotes is gathered in a project with one idea I can manifest it.
 I create a folder and add README file where I explain what is happening.
 There I link evergreen notes but mostly write big comprehensive texts out of outlines
  - ZZZ - trash bin which will be freed once per week or month?
 Or which is freed of a week long ideas
  - 3Research - is a folder with videos and timestamps, they usually should be referenced by some transient note.